Conforto’s 2-run homer in 9th lifts Mets over Marlins, 5-3

-Brandon Nimmo walked with two outs against Brandon Kintzler (1-2), and Conforto hit his fourth homer to center field, a shot estimated at 425 feet.
+Brandon Nimmo walked with two out against Miami closer Brandon Kintzler (1-2), and Conforto hit his fourth homer to center field, a shot estimated at 425 feet.

-”With how great Jake was,” Conforto said, ”it feels good to get that win tonight.”

-”It’s a big homer,” Mets manager Luis Rojas said, ”and one of those wins we haven’t haven’t had this year – in the ninth to take a lead with two outs, especially after blowing a save.”

 DeGrom struck out seven, walked none, allowed four hits and departed after throwing 91 pitches.
 Working for the first time in 10 days after skipping a turn because of neck stiffness, he touched 100 mph in the first inning and 98 in the sixth.

-The Mets’ bullpen struggled without right-hander Seth Lugo, who will move into the rotation and start Thursday.

-”It’s really tough not to have a piece like Lugo in the ‘pen,” Rojas said. ”But we trust our bullpen.
-They’re going to do a good job for us closing games.”

-Edwin Diaz (1-0) walked in the tying run in the eighth but pitched a perfect ninth, getting all four of his outs via strikeout.
+Edwin Diaz (1-0) walked in a run in the eighth but pitched a perfect ninth, getting all four of his outs via strikeout.

-”Diaz did a good job coming back and showing what he could do,” Rojas said.

 Miami’s Pablo Lopez allowed two runs in 6 1/3 innings, raising his ERA to 2.42.